 The Peregrina Pearl is one of the largest Natural Pearls in existence and like the Baroda Pearls of immense historic importance.

-Thousands of years before the begining of Cultured Pearls, ere Kokichi Mimikmoto was even a glint in his noodle shop owner's father's eyes, La Peregrina was worn by Mary Queen of Tudor on her Wedding day in 1554.
+Thousands of years before the beginning of Cultured Pearls, La Peregrina was worn by Mary Queen of Tudor on her Wedding day in 1554.
 It was a gift from her husband King Phillip II of Spain.

 Pelegrina Pearl was later brought to Moscow by Princess Youssoupoff.